Kidney transplantation: Living donors

-The relationship the donor has to the recipient has evolved over the years.
+The relationship the donor has with the recipient has evolved over the years.
 In the 1950s, the first successful living donor transplants were between identical twins.
 In the 1960s–1970s, live donors were genetically related to the recipient.
 However, during the 1980s–1990s, the donor pool was expanded further to emotionally related individuals (spouses, friends).
 Now the elasticity of the donor relationship has been stretched to include acquaintances and even strangers ('altruistic donors').
 In 2009, a US transplant recipient Chris Strouth received a kidney from a donor who connected with him on Twitter, which is believed to be the first such transplant arranged entirely through social networking.

 Exchanges (swaps) and chains are an approach to expand the living donor pool.
 In February 2012, this approach to expand the living donor pool resulted in the then-longest chain in the world involving 60 participants, organized by the National Kidney Registry.
 In 2014, the record for the longest chain was broken again by a swap involving 70 participants.
 The acceptance of altruistic donors has enabled chains of transplants to form.
 Kidney chains are initiated when an altruistic donor donates a kidney to a patient who has a willing but incompatible donor.
 The incompatible donor then "pays it forward" and passes on the generosity to another recipient who also had a willing but incompatible donor.
 Michael Rees from the University of Toledo developed the concept of open-ended chains.
 This was a variation of a concept developed at Johns Hopkins University.
 On 30 July 2008, an altruistic donor kidney was shipped via commercial airline from Cornell to UCLA, thus triggering a chain of transplants.
 The shipment of living donor kidneys, computer-matching software algorithms, and cooperation between transplant centers has enabled long-elaborate chains to be formed.

-In 2004, the FDA approved the Cedars-Sinai High Dose IVIG therapy which reduces the need for the living donor to be the same blood type (ABO compatible) or even a tissue match.
+In 2004, the FDA approved the Cedars-Sinai High Dose IVIG therapy, which reduces the need for the living donor to be the same blood type (ABO compatible) or even a tissue match.
 The therapy reduced the incidence of the recipient's immune system rejecting the donated kidney in highly sensitized patients.

-A 2009 study published in the New England Journal of Medicine found that for carefully screened kidney donors, survival and the risk of end-stage renal disease appear to be similar to those in the general population.
+A 2009 study published in the New England Journal of Medicine found that for carefully screened kidney donors, survival and the risk of end-stage renal disease appear similar to those in the general population.
 However, some more recent studies suggest that the lifelong-risk of chronic kidney disease is several-fold higher in kidney donors, although the absolute risk is still very small.

-A 2017 article in the New England Journal of Medicine suggests that persons with only one kidney, including those who have donated a kidney for transplantation, should avoid a high protein diet and limit their protein intake to less than one gram per kilogram body weight per day to reduce the long-term risk of chronic kidney disease.
+A 2017 article in the New England Journal of Medicine suggests that persons with only one kidney, including those who have donated a kidney for transplantation, should avoid a high-protein diet and limit their protein intake to less than one gram per kilogram body weight per day to reduce the long-term risk of chronic kidney disease.
 Women who have donated a kidney have a higher risk of gestational hypertension and preeclampsia than matched nondonors with similar indicators of baseline health.